JTIE History & Committee

 • Taylor Claiborne (She/Her/Hers)

-I’m the Manager of Inclusion and Engagement for Shelter Insurance Companies.
-I have a passion for being able to create opportunities for learning and environments where people feel comfortable showing up as their authentic selves.
+Taylor Claiborne the Senior Manager of Inclusion and Engagement for Shelter Insurance Companies.
+She has a passion for being able to create opportunities for learning and environments where people feel comfortable showing up as their authentic selves.